 Forward-looking companies are addressing the biggest issues facing society through business-led ventures that, while remaining profitable, are impactful, scalable, measurable, replicable, and that go beyond business as usual.
 Most importantly, these solutions are aligned to a company’s core business.
 However, the lack of internal and external financing options that can be dedicated towards developing social impact offerings often stalls or prevents action.
 How can we unlock appropriate capital to support and scale corporate efforts towards social innovation?
+Test

 The shape and scale of the current market for social impact finance is not well understood.
 Despite a clear understanding of the benefits of social impact to sustainability and growth, both companies and investors are struggling to scale up their efforts when it comes to sourcing and supplying appropriate financial support.